 It is an abnormal accumulation of fluid in the pericardial cavity.

-Due to the limited amount of space in the pericardial cavity, the accumulation of fluid leads to an increase in intrapericardial pressure that can adversely affect cardiac function.
+Due to the limited space in the pericardial cavity, the accumulation of fluid increases intrapericardial pressure, which can adversely affect cardiac function.

 There are many causes for fluid buildup in the pericardium, including:

 - Renal failure.

 - Medications such as hydralazine for hypertension, isoniazid (Nydrazid) for tuberculosis, and phenytoin (Dilantin) for seizures.

 - Blunt piercing or trauma near the heart.